Parul ThapaSenior Executive Content

 - Aircraft Maintenance Engineering (AME)Pune Institute of Aviation Technology

-- B.Sc. in Aeronautics (Aircraft Maintenance Engineering with Mechanical B1.1)Wingsss College of Aviation Technology
+- Aircraft Maintenance Engineering (AME) (Mechanical)Wingsss College of Aviation Technology

-- Aircraft Maintenance Engineering (AME) (Mechanical/Avionics)Wingsss College of Aviation Technology
+- Aircraft Maintenance Engineering (AME) with B.Sc. in Aeronautics (Mechanical)Wingsss College of Aviation Technology

 - AME in Heavy Aeroplane and Turbine EngineThakur Institute of Aviation Technology

 - Aircraft Maintenance Engineering- DGCA CAR 147 BasicHindustan Aviation Academy

 - Certificate in Aircraft Maintenance Engineering (Avionics)Indian Aerospace and Engineering

 - Certificate in Aircraft Maintenance Engineering (Mechanical)Indian Aerospace and Engineering